weiliangc3/wdi-project-1/README.md

 #blocks that move.

-Blocks that move is a bullet-hell dodging style game, taking inspiration from the flat design that's become ubiquitious these days and bullet dodging games like Ikuruga or Tohou games.
+Blocks that move is a bullet-hell dodging style game, merging bullet dodging games like Ikuruga or Tohou games and modern day flat design aesthetics.
 I built this game as my first project in of General Assembly's Web Development Immersive programme.